Unison equity sharing agreements are currently available in these states:

 We take the security and safety of our customers’ personal and confidential information very seriously.
 We want to do what we can to help you guard against any disclosure of personal or financial information that could lead to the unauthorized use of your account or to identity theft.
 Consistent with industry standards, we have implemented security policies to protect and safeguard the personal information under our control from unauthorized access, improper use or disclosure, unauthorized modification, unlawful destruction or accidental loss.
 You can find more information about privacy and security at Unison here.

 Yes.
 However, this does not impact your credit score.
 As part of our qualification process, we use what's known as a "soft" credit pull to access your credit report.
 It does not affect your credit score.
 This usually happens when you submit the application.
-If you don’t qualify for a Unison co-investment you will receive an “adverse action” letter from us explaining that decision, and that letter may reference information found in your credit report.
+If you don’t qualify for a Unison equity sharing agreement you will receive an “adverse action” letter from us explaining that decision, and that letter may reference information found in your credit report.
 However, this never means that we have used a “hard” credit pull, and your credit will not be affected.

 Also, over the lifetime of our agreement, we will use soft credit pulls to ensure that you are continuing to meet the terms of our agreement.
 Again, this will not affect your credit score.